K4liber/consistent_importing/README.md

 ## Concepts

+### Python module

+"If you quit from the Python interpreter and enter it again, the definitions you have made (functions and variables) are lost.
+Therefore, if you want to write a somewhat longer program, you are better off using a text editor to prepare the input for the interpreter and running it with that file as input instead.
+This is known as creating a script.

+To support this, Python has a way to put definitions in a file and use them in a script or in an interactive instance of the interpreter.
+Such a file is called a module.
+A module is a file containing Python definitions and statements.
+The file name is the module name with the suffix .py appended.
+Definitions from a module can be imported into other modules or into the main module.
+"

 ### Separation of concerns

 "In computer science, separation of concerns (sometimes abbreviated as SoC) is a design principle for separating a computer program into distinct sections.
 Each section addresses a separate concern, a set of INFORMATION that affects the code of a computer program."

 ### Layering based on abstraction level

 ![alt text](images/clean_architecture.png)
 [Clean Architecture](#clean_architecture)

-Lets say that we have 2 modules A and B. If we ever face need for a biderctional dependency we should ask ourselves the following questions:
+Lets say that we have 2 modules A and B. If we ever face need for a bidirectional dependency we should ask ourselves the following questions:

 - can A exist without B?
 - is A anyhow useful without B?